 Patient hardship or protection?

-I have read that the FDA's decision will be a special hardship on patients who have terminal illnesses or are elderly and frail because it will require them to see their physicians more frequently if they are being prescribed a hydrocodone product.
+I have read that the FDA's decision will be a special hardship on patients who have terminal illnesses or are elderly and frail because it will require them to see their physicians more frequently if a hydrocodone product is prescribed for them.
 This argument makes absolutely no sense to me and appears to be contradictory to the best interests of patients.
 It is unlikely that terminally ill patients would go months without seeing a physician so the argument that the scheduling change will burden them with visits to their physician more frequently than every 6 months doesn’t hold water.

 Furthermore, by definition, a terminal illness is one that can't be cured or its progression halted.
 As the disease progresses, the pain associated with it may worsen, as commonly happens with terminal cancer, requiring patients to take more medication for pain relief.